PALAXO/es-odm/README.md

 - `static async _getBulkSize()`
     - Returns optimal size of bulk for given model
-    - Used in `search` function for scrolling
+    - Used in `search` function for pagination